WatchDogStudios/ApertureUI-Docs/apuidocs/docs/css/syntax.md

 Multiple style sheets can be included in a single document and combined with inline style declarations.
 The ordering of style declarations is important, as they may be used to resolve the precedence conflicting style sheet rules.

 Also, style sheet properties can be declared directly on an element.
 This is done by inserting semi-colon separated style sheet property declarations into the `style` attribute of an element.
-For example, the following RML fragment:
+For example, the following HTML fragment:

 ```html
 <div style="width: 25%; min-width: 55px;">